freedomotic/fd-developer-manual/docs/source/rules/automations.rst

 Reactions are based on the concept of
 `Channel <https://github.com/freedomotic/freedomotic/wiki/The-Channels-Concept>`__,
-so be sure to have understood this concept before continue reading.
+so be sure to have understood this concept before you continue reading.

 A **reaction** consists of a trigger and one or more commands.
 The listed commands are executed sequentially.
 The reactions run in parallel